Hernán Vélez Atehortúa - (1931-2014)

 Luis Alfonso Vélez Correa was born in the municipality of La Ceja, department of Antioquia, Colombia, in 1941.
 During his life he did not marry or have children.
 He lived with his sisters in a house located on Avenida La Playa in the capital of Antioquia until the end of his days.

-Later, he served as rector of the CES University.
-He was also a member of the Hall of Founders and of the Superior Council during the first 20 years of the existence of the alma mater.
+Later, he served as rector of CES University.
+He was also a member of the Founders' Chamber and the Superior Council during the first 20 years of the alma mater'sexistence.

 He was recognized as a person with a broad and human smile, warm and caring.
 As a teacher, Dr. Vélez Correa received his students and former students with kindness and affection, as if they were his children.
 He felt happy and satisfied with them, with his Faculty of Medicine and with the work built by him and his founding friends.